Skerries, County Dublin: Late 20th century

 With a restoration starting in the late 20th century, the Skerries Mills consists of two restored and working windmills, a watermill, a museum and coffee shop.
 Now operated as a local amenity and tourist attraction, the sails on one of the windmills were damaged during storms in January 2007, but subsequently repaired.

 In common with much of Dublin's hinterland, Skerries saw growth in residential property and associated prices during the late 1990s and early 21st century.

 Education

 The town has one second-level institution, Skerries Community College, originating from a merger in 1982 of the De La Salle College, Skerries Vocational School, and the local Holy Faith convent school.
 It is a co-educational school, unlike the institutions from which it formed.
-There are four primary schools in the town: Réalt na Mara National School, St. Patrick's National School, Holmpatrick National School and Educate Together Skerries National School.
+There are five primary schools in the town: Réalt na Mara National School, St. Patrick's National School, Holmpatrick National School, Milverton National School and Educate Together Skerries National School.

 Transport

 The town is served by Skerries railway station, with most services terminating at Connolly and Pearse stations, Drogheda, and Dundalk.
 The 33 and 33A bus routes (operated by Dublin Bus and Go-Ahead Ireland respectively) pass through Skerries.
-The M1 Motorway is the nearest motorway to the town.
+The M1 motorway is the nearest major road to the town.